ybsong00/CREST-Release/README.md

 Please download the VGG-16 model and put it under 'CREST/exp/model/'.
 You can download VGG-16 model via http://www.vlfeat.org/matconvnet/pretrained/.

 Meanwhile, please configure matconvnet on your side.
+(You need to compile matconvnet using the provided because of the modifications.)

 Try 'CREST/demo.m' to see the tracker performance on the Skiing sequences.